Good nutrition is essential for health and well-being.

-- Remove locks from the bathroom door or replace them with those that can be opened from the outside.
-The person may lock themselves in and become panicky or even go into the bathroom to wash and forget why they are there.
+- Remove locks from the bathroom door or replace them with those that can be opened outside.
+The person may lock themselves in, become panicky, or even go into the bathroom to wash and forget why they are there.

 Aids and equipment

-Some aids and equipment may help to make washing easier and enable the person with dementia to feel safer and more in control.
-An occupational therapist or public health nurse will be able to advise what aids and equipment may be required.
+Some aids and equipment may help to make washing more accessible and enable the person with dementia to feel safer and more in control.
+An occupational therapist or public health nurse can advise what aids and equipment may be required.
 You can contact an occupational therapist or public health nurse through your local health centre.

 Depending on individual circumstances, aids and equipment might include:

 - grab rails for getting in and out of the bath

 - handrails by the shower, washbasin or toilet

 - a bath seat or shower stool